abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 If you don't know which display your X session is using and `:0` doesn't work, run `w -oush` to see the list of login shells.
 At least one of these will be a tty with a display value like `:0`.

-**TIP**: You can automate setting `DISPLAY` in your shell profile, or with an alias, using a command like, which gets the first display value:
+**TIP**: You can automate setting `DISPLAY` in your shell profile, or with an alias, using a command like the following, which gets the first display value:

 ```bash
 export DISPLAY=`w -hs | awk '{print $3}' | sort -u | grep : |  head -n 1`